 Immediately prior to the consummation of this offering, we will enter into an exchange agreement with the holders of limited partnership units of Artisan Partners Holdings.
 Subject to certain restrictions described below, following the one-year anniversary of the consummation of this offering, each holder (other than us) and certain permitted transferees will have the right to exchange their limited partnership units, together with the corresponding shares of our Class B or Class C common stock, for shares of our Class A common stock (in the case of the common units) or convertible preferred stock (in the case of the preferred units) on a one-for-one basis, subject to customary adjustments for stock splits, stock dividends and reclassifications and other similar transactions.
 The exchange agreement generally provides that holders of limited partnership units will be permitted to exchange such units in accordance with the terms of the exchange agreement (i) in connection with an annual underwritten offering pursuant to the resale and registration rights agreement, (ii) on a specified date each fiscal quarter, (iii) in connection with such holder's death, disability or mental incompetence or retirement or termination from employment by Artisan Partners Holdings, (iv) as part of one or more transactions by such holder and any related persons (within the meaning of section 267(b) or 707(b)(1) of the Internal Revenue Code, and treating H&F Brewer AIV, L.P. and H&F Capital Associates as related persons for this purpose) during any 30 calendar day period representing in the aggregate more than 2% of all outstanding partnership units of Artisan Partners Holdings, disregarding interests held by us, so long as we owned at least 10% of all outstanding partnership units at any point during the taxable year during which such exchange occurs or (v) all of the limited partnership units of Artisan Partners Holdings held by H&F Brewer AIV, L.P. and H&F Capital Associates in a single transaction in the event the aggregate amount of partnership units held by them is not greater than 2% of all outstanding partnership units as a result of issuances of partnership units by Artisan Partners Holdings.
-In addition, a holder of limited partnership units of Artisan Partners Holdings will be permitted to exchange units only to the extent such partner's capital account at the time of the exchange represents at least the same percentage of the aggregate capital account balances of all partners of Artisan Partners Holdings as the percentage interest in profits represented by such units.
-To the extent a holder of limited partnership units of Artisan Partners Holdings has a capital account that, as a percentage of the aggregate capital account balances of all partners of Artisan Partners Holdings, is less than the percentage interest in profits represented by such holder's units, such holder will only be permitted to exchange the portion of its units that represent the same (or less than the same) percentage of the aggregate units of Artisan Partners Holdings as the percentage interest in the aggregate capital account balances of all partners of Artisan Partners Holdings represented by such holder's capital account.
+In addition, a holder of limited partnership units of Artisan Partners Holdings will be permitted to exchange units only to the extent such partner can transfer an amount of capital per unit that represents at least the same percentage of the aggregate capital account balances of all partners of Artisan Partners Holdings as the percentage interest in profits represented by such units.